 - Controlled substance offenses punishable by 10 years or more.
 Typically alleged under 21 USC 841 and 846.

 - Felonies involving the use of a firearm.

 - A serious risk a defendant will flee.

 - A serious risk that the defendant will obstruct justice.

 If any of the above factors exist, then the Court must determine whether the defendant will present a flight risk or a danger to the community or another person.
 If so, then the defendant will not be released.

-It is important to also know that certain offenses actually invoke a rebuttable presumption that the defendant will be a risk of flight or a danger to the community.
-Specifically, the following offenses trigger this presumption.
+It is important to also understand that certain offenses actually invoke a rebuttable presumption that the defendant will be a risk of flight or a danger to the community.
+Specifically, the following offenses trigger this presumption:

 The following two examples illustrate some of the challenges loved ones face.

-Example One.
-Early in the morning DEA agents or local agents raid your son’s home to execute a search and arrest warrant.
+Example One: Early in the morning, DEA or local agents raid your son’s home to execute a search and arrest warrant.
 During the raid your son is taken into custody.
-You later find out the prosecutor is charging him for possession of a controlled substance, but is seeking to prove up two years of relevant conduct to enhance his punishment range.
+You later find out the prosecutor is charging him with possession of a controlled substance, but is seeking to prove up two years of relevant conduct to enhance his punishment range.

 Whenever a warrant is executed, whether it be an arrest warrant or a search warrant, agents will typically leave a copy of the warrant with someone present.
 Understand that a warrant only includes a judge’s signature and the language of the order.
 Warrants themselves do not contain the facts that are used to justify searches or federal arrests.
 The document with that information is the affidavit supporting the warrant.
 While the affidavit contains the real meat, the warrant can at least offer some useful information.
 Warrants will tell which jurisdiction and venue will hold the detention hearing.
 They also will list an agent’s name.
 These pieces of information can help loved ones and attorneys figure out where the loved one is going to be held and what kind of charge he or she might be facing.